billysmithers/toptrumps/README.md

 Top Trumps game to showcase fetching data from APIs, uniforming the data, caching and rendering the cards to a web based interface.

-It utilises the Laravel framework to
+It utilises the Laravel framework to act as an API Gateway and then build a static site as the User Interface.
+The following tasks are performed to achieve this:

 * Build a static site from game config which in turn
 * Fetches card data from the respective APIs